CIMRL: Combining IMitation and Reinforcement Learning for Safe Autonomous Driving: Experiments

-The results show overall that CIMRL can augment and improve upon the closed-loop behavior of an open-loop policy.
+The results are shown in Table~\ref{exp:waymax-exp}.
+In general, CIMRL can augment and significantly improve upon the closed-loop behavior of an open-loop policy resulting in much lower divergence and collisions.
 However, the rate of violations remains high and can be explained by the specific architecture of the MTR model.
 In closed loop, it is common to accumulate drift over time, and in the case of MTR, the initial goal waypoints are rotated into the ego frame.
-Error in yaw over time will then lead to offroad goals due to this rotation making it challenging for any policy to recover .
+Error in yaw over time will then lead to offroad goals due to this rotation making it challenging for any policy to recover.
 This result highlights the differences between open and closed loop benchmarks and suggests that open loop performance might not correlate well with closed loop behavior.